Take a look at what we’ve been doing to conserve each expedition base in our care

 Commonwealth Trans-Antarctic Expedition 1955–1958

 In 2012 the Trust signed a Memorandum of Understanding with Antarctica New Zealand to take on management responsibility including conservation and fundraising work for the site.
-A Conservation Plan and Implementation Plan have been developed.
-A work programme will start in the 2016–2017 season, subject to securing funding.
+Over the 2016/2017 summer the Trust's team on the Ice restored the Hut and its hundreds of artefacts thanks to a successful public fundraising campaign and support from the New Zealand government.